Moduli spaces of sheaves via affine Grassmannians

 We will also identify a family of line bundles on the affine Grassmannian that are eventually relatively ample on each projective stratum.
 The material from this section will be one of the ingredients in the infinite dimensional GIT argument we will use later on to prove monotonicity of the numerical invariant on $\cM$. \begin{subsection}{Regular principal subschemes and twists} \begin{defn} Let $Y$ be a scheme.
-We say that a closed subscheme $D\hookrightarrow Y$ is principal if the corresponding ideal sheaf $\mathcal{I}_D$ is locally a principal ideal. \end{defn} \begin{remark} A subscheme $D$ is principal if and only if the first Fitting ideal $\text{Fit}_1(\mathcal{I}{D})$ is the structure sheaf $\mathcal{O}_{Y}$.
-Indeed, if $\mathcal{I}_{D}$ is locally generated by one element, then $\text{Fit}_1(\mathcal{I}{D}) = \mathcal{O}_{Y}$ by \cite[\href{https://stacks.math.columbia.edu/tag/07ZA}{Tag 07ZA}(1)]{stacks-project}.
-The converse follows by \cite[\href{https://stacks.math.columbia.edu/tag/07ZC}{Tag 07ZC}]{stacks-project}.
-Since the formation of Fitting ideals commutes with base-change \cite[\href{https://stacks.math.columbia.edu/tag/07ZA}{Tag 07ZA}(3)]{stacks-project}, it follows that the property of being a principal subscheme can be checked fpqc locally. \end{remark} Let $D_1$ and $D_2$ be two principal subschemes cut out by the $\mathcal{O}_Y$-ideals $\mathcal{I}_{D_1}$ and $\mathcal{I}_{D_2}$.
-We define the sum $D_1 + D_2$ to be the locally principal scheme cut out by the ideal $\mathcal{I}_{D_1} \cdot \mathcal{I}_{D_2}$.
+We say that a closed subscheme $D\hookrightarrow Y$ is principal if the corresponding ideal sheaf $\mathcal{I}_D$ is locally a principal ideal. \end{defn}

+\begin{example} We give some examples of principal subschemes to illustrate that not all principal subschemes are Cartier divisors.
+First, the identity subscheme $Y \subset Y$ is always principal, cut out by the $0$ function.
+For another example, if we let $Y:= \Spec(k[x,y]/(xy))$, then the subscheme $D\subset Y$ cut out by the function $x$ is a principal subscheme. \end{example}